Do you ever wonder how your golf ball can go anywhere but straight?

 Body and arms working together are the keys of the swing.
 Legs and hips can generate power, and the arms will help keep everything headed toward the target.

-If they are more tense, they are more likely to take off and do their own thing.
 Try to keep your arms relaxed; I feel it the most when I relax my back, neck, and shoulders.
 In addition, I focus on using my hip and leg rotation to generate power.
-When I do this, the results are considerably better when it comes to straight shots.

 Pay Attention to Your Head Position